 Dr. Berger is affiliate faculty in the African and African American Studies (AAAS) and the History and Art History Programs at Mason.
 As an art historian, her research focuses on the intersections of art and social activism in the black and Jewish diasporas.
 In 2018, she designed and led a faculty led study abroad course in South Africa called, “Monuments, Museums, and Memory in South Africa” that challenged students to look at the intersections of art and social activism in public monuments and memorials.

 Dr. Berger received her MA and PhD in art history from Duke University and a bachelor’s degree in art history and international relations from Stanford University.
 She is the author of the NAFSA guide, “Exploring Education Abroad: A Guide for Racial and Ethnic Minority Participants.”
-She is also the editor of a forthcoming book, “Social Justice and International Education: Research, Practice, Perspectives” published by NAFSA.
-Her first monograph, “Irma Stern and the Racial Paradox of South African Modern Art: Audacities of Color” will be published by Bloomsbury in 2020.
+She is also the editor of “Social Justice and International Education: Research, Practice, Perspectives” published by NAFSA.
+Her first monograph, “Irma Stern and the Racial Paradox of South African Modern Art: Audacities of Color” was published by Bloomsbury Academic in 2020.

 Irma Stern and the Racial Paradox of South African Modern Art: Audacities of Color (Bloomsbury 2020)